gitlabhq/gitlabhq/doc/user/project/members/index.md

 ![Request access button](img/request_access_button.png)

+Once access is requested:

+- Up to ten project maintainers are notified of your request via email.
+  Email is sent to the most recently active project maintainers.
-Project owners & maintainers will be notified of your request and will be able to approve or decline it on the members page.
+- Any project maintainer can approve or decline your request on the members page.

+NOTE: **Note:**
+If a project does not have any maintainers, the notification is sent to the most recently active owners of the project's group.

 ![Manage access requests](img/access_requests_management.png)